Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/model_build/README.rst

 Smaller Hillside inflows (other hillside inflows) implementation
 ^^^^
-All of the smaller inflows were implemented using the `Well package <https://water.usgs.gov/nrp/gwsoftware/modflow2000/MFDOC/wel.html>`_. a series of 9 well boundary conditions were placed, centered on model cells that intersected the hillside inflow shapefiles.
+All of the smaller inflows were implemented using the `Well package <https://water.usgs.gov/nrp/gwsoftware/modflow2000/MFDOC/wel.html>`_.
+A series of 9 well boundary conditions were placed, centered on model cells that intersected the hillside inflow shapefiles.
 The flux was set to the daily hillside inflow estimate divided by 9 and spread evenly across the 9 well boundary conditions.

 .. figure:: ../optimisation/pre_optimisation_plots_png/stress_period_data/well_hill_time.png